mosip/documentation/docs/registration-client-home-page.md

 ![](_images/reg-client-update-uin.png)

 {% hint style="info" %}

 *The UIN update feature is configurable by a country.
 The Admin can turn ON or OFF, the UIN update feature using the configuration.*

 {% endhint %}

 ## Lost UIN
 There might be a situation when a resident might have lost his UIN and visits the registration center for retrieving the same.
 The operator then captures the biometrics and the demographic details of the individual and processes a request to retrieve the lost UIN.
 As biometrics play a crucial in identifying a person' indentity, it is mandated to provide the biometrics as a part of the Lost UIN flow.
-Other details like demographic data, documents are optional.
+Other details like demographic data, uploading documents are optional.

 ![](_images/reg-client-lost-uin.png)

 ## Correction process